$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Isomorphism with the crossed product

 We have that $K=\pi_Y(\pi_X^{-1}(\overline U))\subset Y$ is compact, thus $Y-K$ is a non-empty open set.
 We consider $y \in Y-K$, and by Uryshon's lemma, a function $g \in \tilde{B} \cong C(Y)$ such that

 Then we have that $ \rho g = 0 $: if $z \in Z$ and $\pi_X(z) \notin \overline U$ then $\rho(z) = 0$, on the other hand, if $\pi_X(z) \in \overline U$, then $\pi_Y(z) \in K$ and so $g(z) = 0$.
 We obtain that $\rho(z)g(z) = 0$ for every $z \in Z$, thus $\rho g = 0$.
 This is in contradiction with \eqref{nonTrivialMultiplication}, since $\rho \neq 0$ and $g \neq 0$.
-We have then that $ \pi_Y(\pi_X^{-1}(V)) = Y, $ for all open sets $x\in V$ of $X$, which concludes the proof. \end{proof} }
+We have then that $ \pi_Y(\pi_X^{-1}(V)) = Y, $ for all open sets $x\in V$ of $X$, which concludes the proof. \end{proof}

 We now have the following sufficient conditions for the isomorphism with the crossed product in the commutative case.
 Note that condition \eqref{normCondInGroupAlgebra} below is in fact (B0) for $\tilde\cB=\alg(U_G)$, so that it is equivalent to $\tilde\cB\cong \C\rtimes_\alpha G = C^*(G)$, the group algebra.
+It can be regarded as a strong form of linear independence of $U_g$, $g\in G$.